 Everyone gets a zip lock bag for their "stocking".
 Every time they finish a page, they get a treat from Santa to "fill the stocking".
 They will also have a computer printed page showing each decorative design, and how many pages are required to earn it.

-One page completed: Mrs. G "Reflections" Christmas tree sticker
+One page completed: Reflections Christmas tree sticker

-The Random Page Contest
+Random Page Contest

 (Laurie)

-Suggestions for Cards:
+Suggestions for cards:

-Made a border from stickers
+made a border from stickers

-Used printed paper
+used printed paper

-Journaled the page with a paragraph
+journaled the page with a paragraph

-Page contains three W's: Who, Where, When
+page contains three W's: Who, Where, When

 mounted one photo on a slant

-Matted a picture
+matted a picture

-Used the corner rounder
+used the corner rounder